DeeMcCart/CI_PP2_HumbleNumble/README.md

 * SO_07 As site owner I want to provide an opportunity for the user to provide feedback, including reporting issues, or suggesting improvements to the Humble Numble site
 * SO-08 As site owner I want to acknowledge to the user that their feedback has been received
 * SO-09 (FUTURE) As site owner I would like to implement scarcity - so that user can only access one game per day
-* SO-10 (FUTURE) As site owner, I Would like to be able to auto-generate new equations
+* SO-10 (FUTURE) As site owner, I would like to auto-generate new equations
 * SO_11 (FUTURE) As site owner, I would like to be able to track equations already used
 * SO_12 (FUTURE) As site owner, I would like to be able to set difficulty levels
 * SO_13 (FUTURE) As site owner, I would like to provide player stats - user can track # of attempts to solve, number of days solved, success rates